Professionals who are out in the real-world industry at the highest levels.

 Tim is comfortable in most styles of music, on both electric and acoustic guitar and is well versed in sight reading and improvising.
 He has a wide experience of live performance and has shared a stage with some of the UK’s finest Rock, Pop and Jazz musicians.
 Tim has also organised and been musical director of many music courses, clinics and workshops.
 The diverse range of musicians he has worked with over the years include, Chris White, Richard Cottle, Gaz Coombes, Chris Whitten, Irwin Sparks, Adrian Smith, Lawrence Cottle, Nigel Hitchcock, Richard Jupp, Ralph Salmins, Alec Dankworth, Steve White and many more.
 Tim is an endorsing artist for Vigier guitars, Victory amplifiers and Dunlop strings.
 He is currently touring with The Dire Straits Experience.

-Tobias has worked professionally as a drummer since 2006 working both nationally and internationally.
+Tobias has worked professionally as a drummer since 2006 working both nationally and internationally in live performance and studio settings.

 He has experience across live radio and television, recording, and touring.
-He is currently working with 10 Downing Street on a national memorial project.
-After living and working in Paris during 2010 and 2011, Tobias returned and worked as an A and R team manager for an independent record label based in Birmingham.
+After living and working in Paris during 2010 and 2011, Tobias returned to Britain to work managing an A and R team for an independent record label based in Birmingham.

 Toby is a professional drummer who has performed with artists such as The Seahorses, Shaun Ryder, Russell Watson, Ray Davies, Celia Imrie, and Cliff Richard.